sam75782008/classic-ML-from-scratch/README.md

 # Naive Bayes (10/5/2020)
 This script is developed from scratch to practice the naive bayes classifier.
 The data used in training and testing are the iris dataset from Sklearn.

+# PCA (10/14/2020)
+This script is developed from scratch to practice the Principal Component Analysis.
+The data used in training and testing are the iris dataset from Sklearn.